 Believe it or not, there is something to that “eat your vegetables” business that they were talking to us about as kids.
 You see, there’s a powerful little organic compound found in vegetables – namely, cruciferous veggies – that packs a bounty of health benefits into a tiny little package.
 (1)

 Called diindolylmethane (or “DIM” for short), it has been shown to do some pretty amazing things when allowed free rein inside our bodies.
-From clearing up our acne to relieving those vicious PMS symptoms that try to derail us once a month, DIM is nothing short of a miracle worker when it comes to women’s health.
+From clearing up our acne to relieving those vicious PMS symptoms that try to derail us once a month, there are endless DIM benefits when it comes to women’s health.

 What is DIM?